-In addition to general tuition and fees, special fees are associated with the following courses: NUR 3124, NUR 3234, NUR 3333, NUR 4124, NUR 4134, and NUR 4226.
+In addition to general tuition and fees, special fees are associated with several nursing courses.
 The amounts of these special course fees vary and can be found on-line.
-These fees are intended to off-set expenses related to laboratory and simulation materials as well as the standardized NCLEX-RN® predictor exam.
+These fees off-set expenses related to laboratory and simulation materials as well as the standardized testing platform ATI.
 Students also have access to nursing course fees through Academic Planning.